 Continue reading “Keto Breadsticks Recipe – Low Carb Cheesy Cauliflower Breadsticks”

 Update 2/17/19: Keto Bars has changed the recipe of their Dark Chocolate Coconut Flavor to Dark Chocolate Coconut Almond since I wrote this review.
 There have also been small changes in the prices since this review, and the bars are now available on Amazon.
 See my review of the new flavor to learn more.
 My original review is below, but keep in mind that some information is now outdated.
+Oh, and I also now have a discount code to share with you for the Keto Bars website.
+Enter PESCATARIANKETO at checkout for 10% off.

 Before I started the ketogenic diet, I was all about my energy bars.
 Clif Bars were my obsession, but they are full of sugar and have no place in my current keto lifestyle.
 Finding a keto replacement was vital.
 Like many before me, I first stumbled upon Quest Bars, which are readily available in pretty much every store.
 However, for a variety of reasons I’ll explore, Quest Bars are not ideal for keto, so I was excited to find Keto Bars.
 I was also excited because I’m admittedly obsessed with sampling and reviewing keto products, but I digress.